 The financial position of a school district is disclosed annually in a year-end financial report prepared by an independent auditor.
 The major purpose of this process is to determine if the financial statements submitted for audit have been prepared in accordance with generally accepted accounting principles.
 Learn how to interpret key components of your district’s audit report in order to deepen your understanding of this important financial document that is presented to the public.
 As the public, legislature and media call for greater accountability and transparency of district finances, this course will help you be responsible stewards of taxpayer dollars.
 Please Note: It is strongly recommended that attendees have already completed CBA 103 before signing up for this course in order to have an understanding of school finance fundamentals and to maximize your learning experience.

-21st Century Skills to Succeed in a Global Society - CBA 320 (3 units)
+CBA 320: 21st Century Skills to Succeed in a Global Society (3 credits)

 What skills do our students need to know to be globally competitive?
 How do students deal with massive amounts of information?
 This course will take you on an enlightening journey into the world of today's student.
 Learn how classrooms must become global communication centers and how curriculum must have a perspective based on a global network of people.
 During this course you will learn that "the real revolution" is not technology; it's the fantastic management of information and relationships.